-Meet the 2016 Board of the Waterville Historical Society
+Meet the 2019 Board of the Waterville Historical Society

-Board of Directors at large, serving for three years (2015 through 2017)
+Board of Directors at large, serving for three years (2018 through 2020)

 Scott Duncan has worked tirelessly on many historical society functions over the past years from managing the Society’s ice cream fundraisers and parking at the Wakeman building for the Roche de Boeuf festival to volunteering his skills in restoration and cleanup of buildings and grounds.

-Board of Directors serving a three year terms ~ 2016-2018
+Board of Directors serving a three year terms ~ 2019-2021

 Tyler Madeker, employed by the Ohio Environmental Protection Agency, who with his wife Nicole recently relocated to Waterville.
 He states that he always had an interest in history and loves the historical attributes of Waterville and the surrounding area.
 He also enjoys collecting and studying early American antiques and furniture.
 Tyler having been serving on the Campaign Steering Committee.

 Standing Committee members, appointed positions:

 Bob Chapman, Chairperson of the Museum and Historic Sites Committee is an active member who assists with the building and grounds and also volunteers in the Wakeman Archival Research Center.
 Bob has served as a docent during open houses and Third Grade visits.
 He arranges the special exhibits at the Robbins House museum.

 Verna Rose, Chairperson of the Archives Committee has organized the Archival Research Center at the Wakeman Building.
 She has led the search and creation of the WHS website and Facebook.
 Verna and her husband John have authored five books on Waterville.
 They have volunteered countless hours to staffing the archives and assisting visitors with research and responds to numerous local genealogy questions.
 She and her husband maintain the website and Facebook page for the historical society.